43 Iconic Historical Places In India To Explore In 2025

 Image Source

 Built by the great ruler of the Ganga dynasty – King Narasimhadeva I, along with 1200 artisans, the Konark Temple is magic set in stone.
 Located on the coast of the Bay of Bengal, this temple signifies the exquisite detailing of ancient architecture and is one of the famous historical places in India.
-A particularly interesting feat is at the entrance of the temple where two lions are shown crushing elephants and a human body lies at the foot of the elephant.
+A particularly interesting feat is at the temple entrance, where two lions are shown crushing elephants, and a human body lies at the foot of the elephant.

 Witness the gorgeous architecture of Buddha at one of the famous historical places in India at Mahabodhi Temple